School of Nursing

 Our Mission

-The Washburn University School of Nursing mission is to prepare professional nurse leaders to provide person-centered care and enhance the quality of health across diverse populations in a dynamic global environment.
+Washburn University School of Nursing mission is to prepare professional nurse leaders to provide quality healthcare to everyone.

 History